Mayoralty of Rudy Giuliani: Race relations

 A well-known Harlem minister, Calvin O. Butts, who had previously supported Giuliani for re-election, said of the mayor, "I don't believe he likes black people.
 And I believe there's something fundamentally wrong in the way we are disregarded, the way we are mistreated, and the way our communities are being devastated.
 I had some hope that he was the kind of person you could deal with.
 I've just about lost that hope."
 After the minister criticized him, Giuliani diverted funds away from projects connected to him, and when Butts supported Governor George Pataki's re-election, Giuliani told Pataki he should not accept Butts' support.
-(Pataki did accept the endorsement.)Abby Goodnough, "Mayor Faults Pataki Approval Of Harlem Minister's Support", New York Times, October 12, 1998.
-Accessed June 12, 2007.
+(Pataki did accept the endorsement.)

 Giuliani said that by not dealing with black leaders, he could "accomplish more for the black community."
 State Comptroller H. Carl McCall, who is black, claimed that Giuliani ignored his requests to meet for years, and then met with him after the Amadou Diallo shooting "for show."
 Queens Congressman Gregory Meeks said that he never met or talked with Giuliani in his entire eight years in office.

 Giuliani's schools chancellor, Rudy Crew, an African-American, later said, "I find his policies to be so racist and class-biased.
 I don't even know how I lasted three years. ...
 He was barren, completely emotionally barren, on the issue of race."

 Giuliani has been accused of supporting racial profiling, specifically in the shooting death of Amadou Diallo, a West African immigrant, by the NYPD under his watch.
 Many African Americans were outraged by Patrick Dorismond's death.